Private release candidate · Enterprise AI Gateway & Control Plane

 A model failure never becomes a data boundary failure.

-Fallback is evaluated against the same policy-approved deployment set.
+The committed fallback path evaluates the same policy-approved deployment set.
 Once a stream starts, Tensor Cortex never silently continues the answer from another provider.

 Review the security architecture